dog licking it's plate

 Feline Premix

 Making your own homemade cat food is a healthier alternative than feeding them scraps from the table and is mountains above processed kibble.
 Source your own ingredients, whether they are homegrown, local, organic, in season, or on sale.
 Just be sure you don’t use any harmful ingredients for cats.
 Your feline friend will love this veterinarian-created and approved supplement for home cooking.
-Just mix it into a homecooked meal to make sure your cat is getting exactly the nutrients it needs to thrive.
+Just mix this natural cat supplement into a homecooked meal to make sure your cat is getting exactly the nutrients it needs to thrive.

 Canine Premix